 Effective representation in a criminal investigation or prosecution requires not only knowledge of criminal statutes and rules, but experience with the offices and agencies that enforce them.
 In the case of organizations, it also requires a lawyer who knows how to cooperate effectively, how to mount a vigorous defense and when to do one and not the other.

 Our lawyers will work as a team to investigate the facts thoroughly and promptly in order to advise the client through every phase, including relations with the government, with witnesses and with issues of publicity and public disclosures.
-We have negotiated global resolutions of issues under investigation, often involving regulatory bodies in addition to the Department of Justice and other prosecutorial offices.
+We have negotiated global issues under investigation, often involving regulatory bodies in addition to the Department of Justice and other prosecutorial offices.

 No stakes are too high for Baker Botts.
 When resolution is not practicable or would come at too high a cost, we are known for our willingness to take a case to trial and for our impressive track record of favorable verdicts.